joelcarter-dev/art-site/src/pages/store-items/ashin-one.md

 ---
 title: Ashin One
-about: >-
-  Watercolour skeleton in a land for smoke and flame.
+about: Watercolour skeleton in a land for smoke and flame.
 Ashin One.
 They walk the land of Brimstone.
 Left there, they walk the wastes.

-  *One day, they will come to Us.*
+One day, they will come to Us.
 price: "350"
 info: A3
 date: 2021-08-21T04:27:00.470Z